“Qualifying for mortgage loans, auto loans and credit cards, with good rates, is possible long before a bankruptcy comes

 3. Unsecured credit cards

 Consumers that have filed bankruptcy may be surprised to receive a flood of credit card and loan offers after the bankruptcy is discharged.
-But there are just a handful of credit card companies that really cater to consumers who have filed bankruptcy like the First Access Visa® Card.
+But there are just a handful of credit card companies that really cater to consumers who have filed bankruptcy like the First Access Visa® Card or Total Visa® Card.
 Credit unions can also be a good source for credit cards to help rebuild credit.
 Because credit card issuers will likely view you as a poor credit risk, expect the terms to include a higher interest rate and possibly an annual fee.